 Fast forward 15-20 years - some owners added an extra layer of external insulation which made a building look like a patchwork towel.

 Very few people used to have cars, so there was almost no parking built at multi-story buildings.
 There would be about 10 parking spots for 100 apartments.
-As a result, parking became very chaotic and is often taking over sidewalks or lawns.
+As a result, parking has become very chaotic and is often taking over sidewalks or lawns.

 Some people managed to take a piece of land and put up a garage.
 Of course, it's normally illegal.